hwndept/framework-performance/README.md

 ## Idea

-All apps implements the same endpoints and then app is being tested using `ab` utility.
+All apps implements the same API and then app is being tested using `ab` utility.

-## Prerequirements
+## Pre-requirements

 1. nodejs + npm(tested with nodejs 6.11.3, npm 3.10.10)
 2. docker (tested with 17.09.0-ce, build afdb6d4)